Mirantis/mke-docs/content/docs/configuration/configuration-drift-detection.md

 In MKE 4k clusters, drift detection is enabled by default for system services and services that are specified in the cluster configuration.
-When any change is detected in a specified resource, such as a label or specification, the service state is automatically synched back to its original state as described in the `mke4.yaml` configuration file.
+When any change is detected in a specified resource, such as a label or specification, the service state is automatically synced back to its original state as described in the `mke4.yaml` configuration file.

 ## Disable drift detection